aremmell/magic-eightball/README.md

 # eightball
-You remember the Magic 8-Ball 🎱, right?
-Well this is like that, but rendered in pixels.

-If you're nostalgic like me, or just bored, the 8-ball command-line utility is a great way to supercharge your nerdiness.
+If you're nostalgic like me, like to believe in predestination, or are just a huge nerd, I think you'll enjoy this tool.

 ## Compiling